What is Arkade?

 It powers real-time transaction flows that:

-- Let users control when (and if) to finalize to the Bitcoin blockchain
+• Let users control when (and if) to anchor to the Bitcoin blockchain

-Unlike Bitcoin’s mempool, Arkade’s execution layer is designed for scale.
+Arkade’s execution layer is designed for scale.
 Transactions form a directed acyclic graph (DAG) that enables independent branches to execute simultaneously.
 Execution is instant, and settlement is batched onchain.
-This makes Arkade scalable, composable, and trust-minimized.

 Who is the Arkade Operator?

-The Arkade Operator coordinates offchain activity through a modular architecture that separates core functions: transaction validation, batch creation, liquidity provisioning, and system coordination.
+The Arkade Operator coordinates offchain activity through a modular architecture comprising several functions: transaction aggregation and validation, onchain batch creation and liquidity provisioning.

 The Operator:

-For added security, critical functions like the Arkade Signer operate independently within Trusted Execution Environments (TEEs), providing verifiable proof of correct behavior and preventing even the operator from accessing signing keys.
+For added security, critical roles like the Arkade Signer are separated from the operator and run independently within a Trusted Execution Environment (TEE), providing verifiable proof of correct behavior and preventing even the operator from accessing signing keys.

 What are VTXOs?